Andy Palmer (runner): Career

 His training led to world-class performances beginning in 1981.
 At the Cherry Blossom 10-mile in Washington, DC, Palmer placed fifth in a time of 47:52.
 In 1983, he recorded a 2:16:25 marathon, which qualified him for the 1984 U.S. Olympic Trials Marathon.
 He also placed in the top 10 at the USA 20 km Championship in New Haven, CT.
 He repeated the feat in 1984.

 Palmer made it to the 1988 Olympic Trials Marathon before stepping back from competitive racing to focus on teaching and coaching.
 He owned and operated the Maine Running Camp in Bar Harbor, Maine for over 20 years.

 With his wife, Zika, Palmer founded ZAP Endurance in Blowing Rock, North Carolina, a high-performance training center for top-tier post-collegiate distance runners.
-Although Palmer died suddenly of a heart attack in 2002 shortly before ZAP opened, it's still in operation as of 2025.
+Although Palmer died suddenly of a heart attack in 2002 shortly before ZAP opened, it ended its operation at the end of 2025.

 Palmer was inducted into the Maine Running Hall of Fame in 2000.